fbpx

 3. Search your educational records

-You can find your educational information, including enrollment, certifications, degree attained, and graduation date, at the National Student Clearinghouse.
+You can find your education history and information, including enrollment, certifications, degree attained, and graduation date, at the National Student Clearinghouse.

 4. Check your credit report